WEEK1: First Food & Routine

 1. Do your "Half Ninja Hip Thrust" first (from yesterday).
 That will always be your first exercise of the day.

-2. Then take the quiz above to get your first workout based on your body's current needs.
+2. Hit the button below to take the quiz and get your first customized workout based on your body's current needs.

 Recipe